Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems

-Theorem \ref{thm:unique} parts (ii) and (iii) that address pathwise uniqueness of solutions of \eqref{eq:loctimeeq} for the cases $p\ge q$ and $p> q$, respectively, require that the local times associated with a candidate solution satisfy certain growth properties, namely Condition \ref{cn:cstar} and \ref{cn:cstar2}, respectively (note that no such condition is needed for the case $p<q$).
-The goal of this section is to show that these growth properties are satisfied for the most commonly investigated type of strong solution of \eqref{eq:loctimeeq}, known as the {\em strong approximative version}.
-Specifically, we will verify that the approximative version of the system \eqref{eq:loctimeeq} satisfies \ref{cn:cstar} if $p \ge q$ and \eqref{eq:init_cond1} holds, and it satisfies \ref{cn:cstar2} if $p > q$.
+Recall that Theorems \ref{thm:unique2} and \ref{thm:unique3} establish pathwise uniqueness under different conditions on the local times, namely \eqref{eq:cncstar} and \eqref{eq:cncstar2}, respectively.
+The goal of this section is to show that these conditions are satisfied for the most commonly investigated type of strong solution of \eqref{eq:loctimeeq}, known as the {\em (strong) approximative version}.
+Specifically, we will verify that the approximative version of the system \eqref{eq:loctimeeq} satisfies \eqref{eq:cncstar} if $p \ge q$ and \eqref{eq:init_cond1} holds, and it satisfies \eqref{eq:cncstar2} if $p > q$.
 We begin by recalling from \cite{sarantsev2017infinite} the definition of an approximative version of an infinite system of competing Brownian particles.
-Fix parameters $p, \bar g$, $p\ge q$, and let a filtered probability space, Brownian motions $\{B_j\}_{j \in \mathbb{N}}$, and initial data $\bar{x} = \{x_j\}_{j \in \mathbb{N}}$ be as at the beginning of Section \ref{sec:sepu}.
+Fix parameters $p, \bar g$, $p \ge q$, and let a filtered probability space, Brownian motions $\{B_j\}_{j \in \mathbb{N}}$, and initial data $\bar{x} = \{x_j\}_{j \in \mathbb{N}}$ be as at the beginning of Section \ref{sec:sepu}.

 Given $M \in \mathbb{N}$, let $\bar{x}^M = \{x_j\}_{1 \leq j \leq M}$, $\bar{g}^M = \{g_j\}_{1 \leq j \leq M}$, and $\bar{B}^M = \{B_j\}_{1 \leq j \leq M}$.
 We let $\bar{X}^M = \{X_j^M\}_{1 \leq j \leq M}$ denote the solution to the system \eqref{eq:loctimeeq} with $N = M$ particles, relative to the initial conditions $\bar{x}^M$, drifts $\bar{g}^M$, and Brownian motions $\bar{B}^M$.
 We say that a solution to the infinite system $\bar{X} = \{X_j\}_{j \in \mathbb{N}}$ is a \textit{(strong) approximative version} if, for all $T \in (0,\infty)$ and $j, M_0 \in \mathbb{N}$,